mohamedtharwat000/simple_shell/README.md

 ./your_shell < script.txt
 Provide a script with commands to execute non-interactively.
 ```

-## File Structure  <!-- Overview of the project's file organization -->

-- `AUTHORS`: List of contributors to the project.
-- `README.md`: This file you're reading right now.
-- `functions_*.c`: Source files containing various shell functions.
-- `main.c`: Main entry point of the program.
-- `main.h`: Header file with function prototypes and definitions.
-- `shell.c`: Contains the main shell function to determine interactive/non-interactive mode.
-- `shell_interactive.c` and `shell_noninteractive.c`: Implementations for each mode.
-- Other source files: Additional functions and utilities.

 ## Contributing  <!-- Guidelines for contributing to the project -->